Sticky & Sweet Tour: Original

 The Gypsy segment opened with an interlude combining Madonna's own "Rain" and Eurythmics's "Here Comes the Rain Again" (1984), accompanied by an animated video of a pixie seeking shelter during a rainstorm, and an Asian-inspired dance by Hamutsun Serve.
 "Devil Wouldn’t Recognize You" followed, with Madonna singing atop a piano inside the cylindrical screen projecting storm imagery.
 She then performed "Spanish Lesson", featuring a flamenco solo by Vadim Kolpakov, and "Miles Away", accompanied by airport visuals.
 "La Isla Bonita" included elements of the Romani song "Lela Pala Tute" and a guest appearance by the Kolpakov Trio, who later performed "Doli Doli" as Madonna sat with her dancers.
 The act concluded with "You Must Love Me", with scenes from Evita (1996) playing on the screens.

 The "Get Stupid" video interlude opened the Rave act.
 Set to a remix of "Beat Goes On", it showcased global issues like famine and climate change, and controversially compared political figures —pairing John McCain with Hitler and Barack Obama with Gandhi.
 Madonna then returned to the stage for "4 Minutes", joined by Justin Timberlake and Timbaland via screen projections.
 A remix of "Like a Prayer" followed, incorporating elements of "Meck's "Feels Like Home" and visuals featuring texts from major world religions.
-She played guitar on "Ray of Light", then invited the audience to request an "oldie but goodie", usually singing a snippet before launching into a rock-infused "Hung Up".
+She played guitar on "Ray of Light", then invited the audience to request an "oldie but goodie", usually singing a snippet before launching into a rock-infused "Hung Up", which included the opening riff from Pantera's "A New Level" after guitarist Monte Pittman suggested the riff as guitar practice.
 After a short arcade-style video interlude, the show closed with "Give It 2 Me" and a crowd sing-along, ending as the words "Game Over" appeared onscreen.